Hard Drive Grinding?

 - ✕Debris contamination spread throughout drive

-Honest Assessment: We will inspect your platters on a clean bench and give you a realistic recovery percentage before quoting.
-If the damage is too severe, we'll tell you — we won't take your money for an impossible job.
+Honest Assessment: We will inspect your platters on a clean bench and give you a realistic assessment of recoverability before quoting.
+If the damage is too severe, we will tell you; we will not take your money for an impossible job.

 Grinding Drive Recovery Pricing